sap218/hugo-test/content/posts/phd-applications.md

 ### Highlighting skills in the presentation

-For those who have to write an essay for the application, skills should be mentioned here - but they can also be easily be mentioned in the presentation.
+For those who have to write an essay for the application, skills should be mentioned here - but they can also easily be mentioned in the presentation.
 It's all about buzz words.
 If you're presenting a recent coding project, you can throw in the programming language or how you uploaded code to GitHub.

-Less techincal skills are worth mentioning: presentation/communication skills, a keen learner/independent student, or enthusiastic.
+Less technical skills are worth mentioning: presentation/communication skills, a keen learner/independent student, or enthusiastic.
 The panel might ask skill-related questions at the end - this is a great opportunity to highlight more!
 In a personal experience, my supervisor asked about how I'd handle a dataset and asking me to expand in terms of machine learning.

 ### Interview questions